Here, I’m going to present a big list of the reasons why small businesses need a website.

 1. Brand Awareness

-You already know people are online and not only the younger generation but almost 54.4% population of the world have an internet access.
+You already know people are online and not only the younger generation but almost 54.4% population of the world have internet access.
 (Source: Internet World Stats)

 It means your potential customers are online and you should make them aware of your brand, products or services.
 No matter how big or small business you run, creating a small business website is always a great deal for brand awareness.